mattly/lyonheart-us-metalsmith-archive/contents/articles/making-time-for-quality/index.markdown

 ---

 If you haven't seen [Andy Warhol][warhol]'s experimental film *[Empire][]*, I can't blame you.
 It's a single, 8 hour take of the Empire State Building, about "watching time pass".
-I first heard of it during a college discussion on how a creator spends more time on their work than most people will consuming it,[^art-length] and *Empire* reverses this.[^empire-length]
+I first heard of it during a college discussion on how a creator spends more time on their work than most people will consuming it[^art-length], and *Empire* reverses this[^empire-length].

 [warhol]: https://en.wikipedia.org/wiki/Andy_Warhol
 [empire]: https://en.wikipedia.org/wiki/Empire_(1964_film)